-The Doctor of Ministry degree is designed for ministry professionals who desire to enhance their leadership skills and theological imagination.
-While fully immersed in your own ministry context, you are invited into a process of engagement with a community of scholarship and a cohort of peers in order to cultivate creative and effective ministries in a changing world.
+The Doctor of Ministry program is designed for ministry professionals who desire to enhance their leadership skills and theological imagination.
+While remaining fully immersed in their own ministry context, students are invited into a process of scholarly community engagement with a cohort of peers in order to cultivate effective ministries in a changing world.

 Intended for those with a Master of Divinity or equivalent masters degree, the DMin program welcomes qualified applicants, lay and ordained, from the ministries of parish and congregational leadership, religious education, preaching, worship, pastoral care, hospital chaplaincy, and other forms of ministerial leadership.